Stocks gain ground on Wall Street, oil prices ease lower | Business | Journal Gazette

 Rising raw material costs and shipping problems have made it more expensive for businesses to operate.
 Many of those costs have been passed on to consumers and higher prices for food, clothing and other goods could result in less spending and slower economic growth.

-Concerns about the rising inflation and slower economic growth have been weighing down stocks so far in 2022, but a rally last week helped trim some of the benchmark S&P 500's losses for the year.
+Banks helped send the market higher as bond yields continued rising.
+Higher bond yields allow banks to charge more lucrative interest on loans.
+Bank of America rose 3.1% and JPMorgan Chase gained 2.1%.

+The price of U.S. benchmark crude oil fell 0.3%, to settle at $111.76 per barrel, while Brent, the international standard, slipped 0.1%, to settle at $115.48 per barrel.
+European markets rose broadly, while Asian markets closed higher overnight.

-Investors will soon start readying for the next round of corporate earnings reports as the current quarter nears its close, and that could provide a clearer picture of how industries continue handling rising costs.
+Investors will soon start readying for the next round of corporate earnings reports as the current quarter nears its close at the end of March, and that could provide a clearer picture of how industries continue handling rising costs.

 Share this articleShare on twitter Email story